coopengo/coog-admin/README.md

 ### BI

-First of all, you have to set up a running server to host your datawarehouse.
+First of all, you have to set up a running databse server to host your datawarehouse.

 Initiate configuration file with `./pentaho init`